 There have been judicial and Congressional challenges to certain aspects of the ACA, and we expect the current administration and Congress will likely continue to seek legislative and regulatory changes, including repeal and replacement of certain provisions of the ACA.
 In January 2017, President Trump signed an Executive Order directing federal agencies with authorities and responsibilities under the ACA to waive, defer, grant exemptions from, or delay the implementation of any provision of the ACA that would impose a fiscal or regulatory burden on states, individuals, healthcare providers, health insurers, or manufacturers of pharmaceuticals or medical devices.
-In March 2017, following the passage of the budget resolution for fiscal year

-2017, the U.S. House of Representatives passed legislation known as the American Health Care Act, which, if enacted, would have amended or repealed significant portions of the ACA.
-The U.S. Senate could adopt the American Health Care Act as passed by the U.S. House of Representatives or other legislation to amend or replace elements of the ACA.
-It is uncertain whether the American Health Care Act or similar legislation will become law.
+The U.S. House of Representatives passed legislation known as the American Health Care Act of 2017 in May 2017.
+More recently, the Senate Republicans introduced and then updated a bill to replace the ACA known as the Better Care Reconciliation Act of 2017.
+The Senate Republicans also introduced legislation to repeal the ACA without companion legislation to replace it, and a "skinny" version of the Better Care Reconciliation Act of 2017.
+Each of these measures was rejected by the full Senate.
+Congress will likely consider other legislation to replace elements of the ACA.
+It is uncertain whether the American Health Care Act or similar legislation will become law or how any future healthcare reform legislation will impact our business.